Kile-Asmussen/lord-of-the-ring/timeline.md

 Ranni now made her machinations known.
 While Marika was thus distracted with her house being in disarray, the Lunar Princess stole a fragment of the Rune of Death from Maliketh.

-She had recruited Marika's own countrymen, Numen warriors into a guild of assassins, and armed them with this fragment of destined death in the form of a black knives, the most powerful of which went to their leader Alecto.
+She had recruited Marika's own countrymen, Numen warriors, into a guild of assassins, and armed them with this fragment of destined death in the form of a black knives, the most powerful of which went to their leader Alecto.
 The Black Knife Assasins they would come to be known as.

 In one terrible night, they infiltrated Leyndell and the house of Godwyn.
 It was Praetor Rykard who let them in the door, and stood guard, should Maliketh return.
 Godwyn was put to the blade, becoming the first of the demigods to die.